-Alastair Loudon, in his first book, has delved into the mind of the artist, Charles Lees, to uncover the stories of the gentlemen whom he featured in 1847 in one of the most famous paintings in sport – The Golfers.
+Alastair Loudon, has delved into the mind of the artist, Charles Lees, to uncover the stories of the gentlemen whom he featured in 1847 in one of the most famous paintings in sport – The Golfers.

 The book has been beautifully crafted by one of Edinburgh’s top book designers, to illustrate the many images kindly made available by the National Galleries of Scotland and The Royal and Ancient Golf Club of St Andrews, from their respective permanent collections.